qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 Located on the left side of the viewport, the Control Panel offers various options to customize your experience.

-## Arrangement Selector: Detailed Overview
+## Arrangement Selector Drop-down: Detailed Overview

 ### Spiral Disc